 This door shuts out all wickedness

-Since we cannot know when Judgement day draws nigh.
+And since we know not when Judgement day draws nigh,

 Stews were the typical fare each noon dinner which was comprised of cabbage and smoked meat.
 Evening meals were mostly uncooked using bread, cold cuts, etc.

 The top inscription: Unser tagliches Brot gib uns heute

 Give us this day, our daily bread.

 Below this, the Second Inscription: Achte stets der Väter Art, Gott segne den, der sie bewacht

 Honor your heavenly Father's will, for he blesses those who do.

 The Third Inscription: Allzeit frohlich ist gefaehrlich,

 allzeit traurig ist beschwerlich